 Will I be charged if I receive an emergency alert on my wireless device if I don’t have unlimited texting within my mobile plan?

 Wireless alerts are sent on a specific cellular channel that is separate from normal text messages; while the alerts may look like text messages, they are not text messages and are not billed like text messages.

 Also, emergency alerts are sent to wireless devices in a specific geographic area and do not require the phone numbers of those devices.
 As such, there is no ability to identify, and therefore bill, the messages that are received.

-Can I opt out of receiving emergency alerts on my wireless device?
+Can I opt out of receiving test alerts or emergency alerts on my wireless device?

 No. Emergency alerts received on your compatible wireless device are relevant to you and require immediate attention.
-Government regulations mandate that all compatible wireless devices receive all relevant alerts.
+Government regulations mandate that all compatible wireless devices receive all relevant alerts, which includes test alerts.